64/64.github.io/content/monte-carlo.md

 \end{aligned}
 {% end %}

 This would be the perfect estimator!
 For all values of {% katex() %} N {% end %}, our estimator gives us the exact value of the integral.
 However unfortunately, it is not possible to choose such a {% katex() %} p_X {% end %} in the first place, because computing the normalization constant {% katex() %} c {% end %} involves computing the integral of {% katex() %} f {% end %}, which is exactly the thing we're trying to calculate.
-Also, it may be difficult to sample the {% katex() %} X_i {% end %} from the probability density function if we cannot find an analytic formula for the cumulative distribution function (which prevents [CDF inversion sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling)).
+Also, it may be difficult to sample the {% katex() %} X_i {% end %} from the probability density function if we cannot find an analytic formula for the cumulative distribution function (which is required for [CDF inversion sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling)).

 Therefore we usually have to settle for picking samples from probability density functions which merely approximate the integrand.
 To think about why this is an improvement over picking from a uniform distribution, imagine that we're trying to integrate a bell curve over a very wide domain.
-The bell curve is zero *almost everywhere* except near the mean, so most of the uniform samples will result in low values of {% katex() %} f {% end %}.
+The bell curve is zero *almost everywhere* except near the mean, so most of the uniform samples will result in low values of {% katex() %} f {% end %}, but some will result in high values, giving us a high variance.

-Alternatively, if we pick more of the samples near the middle of the bell curve, then the large numerator in {% katex() %} \frac{f(X_i)}{p_X(X_i)} {% end %} will be cancelled out by the large denominator (as picking more samples here means a higher pdf).
+Alternatively, if we pick more of the samples near the middle of the bell curve, then the large numerator in {% katex() %} \frac{f(X_i)}{p_X(X_i)} {% end %} will be cancelled out by the large denominator (as picking more samples here means a higher PDF).
 Similarly at the tails, when {% katex() %} f {% end %} is low, this will be cancelled out by a small denominator.
 So {% katex() %} \frac{f(X_i)}{p_X(X_i)} {% end %} is roughly constant across the domain, giving us a low variance!

 Importance sampling is absolutely crucial for reducing the amount of computational work.
 For example in computer graphics we are often trying to calculate the color of a point on a surface by (very loosely speaking) integrating the energy of light rays arriving at the point in a hemisphere of directions.
 We know that incoming light rays arriving perpendicular to the surface have a greater effect on its color than light rays arriving parallel to the surface, so we can sample *more* light rays close to the normal of the surface and get a faster converging result!